 Following the correct process is crucial when making a redundancy.

-The guidance below gives you the tools you need, including downloads like a redundancy letter and other support materials.
+The guidance below gives you the tools you need and tips on writing a redundancy letter and other support materials.

 It’s important to get expert legal guidance when making a redundancy.
 This will help you avoid mistakes that could cause an unfair dismissal claim, or other difficulties.